 Militiamen from Iran and Iraq who say they are protecting Shia holy sites are also fighting alongside Syrian troops.

-Iran has proposed a peaceful transition in Syria that would culminate in free, multi-party elections, but it has not been involved in as-yet unfruitful UN-backed multilateral peace talks on Syria.
+Iran has proposed a peaceful transition in Syria that would culminate in free, multi-party elections.
+It was involved in peace talks over Syria's future for the first time when world powers met in Vienna.